The images above use daily precipitation statistics from NWS COOP, CoCoRaHS, and CoAgMet stations. From

 UT.
 All streamflow data provided by United States Geological Survey.

-- The number of reporting gages (not ice affected) has increased to 92.
+- The number of reporting gages has increased to 130 as gages come back online after being affected by ice.

-- 75% of the gages in the UCRB are reporting normal (25th to 75th percentile) or above 7-day average streamflows
+- 77% of the gages in the UCRB are reporting above the 25th percentile (normal and above) for 7-day average streamflow, an increase from 61% last week

-- 13% of the gages are recording much below normal (below the 10th percentile) 7-day average streamflows.
+- 24% of the gages are recording below the 25th percentile (below normal) for 7-day average streamflows

-- The driest streams are in the San Juan Basin in SW Colorado and middle Green River in northeast UT and northwest CO.
+- The driest streams are the San Juan river in SW Colorado and the Duchesne River in NE Utah

-- Flows on the Colorado River near the CO-UT state line is reporting the 59th percentile, 100% of normal.
+- Flows on the Colorado River near the CO-UT state line are in the near normal range, currently at the 58th percentile

-- The Green River at Green River, UT is currently at the 35th percentiles, 74% of normal, this is a decrease from last week.
+- The Green River at Green River, UT is currently reporting much below normal flows at the 4th percentile

 The top left image shows VIC modeled soil moisture as a percentile ranking.
 The top right image shows